MidLevel/MLAPI.Relay-Documentation/README.md

 * gracePeriodBandwidthLimit is the amount of bytes per second that is allowed during the bandwidth grace period for each client.
 If this 0 or less.
 No limit will be used during the grace period.
 * bandwidthLimit is the amount of bytes per second that is allowed to be used for each client outside of the grace period.
 If this is 0 or less, no limit will be used.

-## Important notes
-#### MaxConnections
-The relay uses the UNET Transport under the hood.
-The MaxConnections setting is a part of the CRC check that happens during the initial handshake.
-By the default the Relay will be setup to handle 4 for the HLAPI config, 100 for the MALPI config and 65534 for Empty.
-This means that if for example you want more than 4 players on the relay and you are using the HLAPI config.
-You HAVE to set the MaxConnections to a larger value on the game instance AND the relay.
-They need to match up.
-(I think this might be a bug, it's been reported)
 ## Trial licence
 The trial licence has no limitations except that only 20 concurrent connections are allowed.
 This is to allow for endless evaluation and development.